jordan7186/jordan7186.github.io/_pages/presentations.md

 **Slides**: [A practical introduction to (explainable) graph learning](/assets/pdf/Ewha_Uni_lecture.pdf)

-### Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint
+### AAAI'25, Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint

 This is the poster for my paper "Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint" that was accepted at AAAI 2025.
 The arxiv version of the paper can be found [here](https://arxiv.org/abs/2406.04612).

 **Poster:** [Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint](/assets/pdf/Poster_final_GAtt.pdf)

-### On the Feasibility of Fidelity- for Graph Pruning
+### IJCAI'24 workshop on XAI: On the Feasibility of Fidelity- for Graph Pruning

 This is the poster and presentation slides for my paper "On the Feasibility of Fidelity- for Graph Pruning" presented at the Workshop on Explainable Artificial Intelligence (XAI) at the 2024 International Joint Conference on Artificial Intelligence (IJCAI).
 The arxiv version of the paper can be found [here](https://arxiv.org/abs/2406.11504).